 - Noneconomic damages for non-monetary losses, such as pain, suffering, mental anguish, and inconvenience.

 It is important to be aware that Florida has a statute of limitations for filing a personal injury lawsuit.
-According to Florida Statute § 95.11, you must file within four years from the date your injuries occurred or the courts are likely to refuse to hear your case.
+According to Florida Statute § 95.11, you must file within two years from the date your injuries occurred or the courts are likely to refuse to hear your case.
 Contact a West Palm Beach rollover accident lawyer as soon as possible to allow time to investigate and prepare your case.

 Get Help from Our West Palm Beach Rollover Accident Lawyers Now

 Whether you are trying to get compensation from insurance companies or filing a lawsuit, our firm can help.
 We know Florida laws and the tactics insurance companies use.
 We can investigate your case, take care of all legal matters and filings, negotiate with insurance companies, and take your case to court, if necessary, to get you the best settlement possible.